gemini64/a1-llm/README.md

 ```

 ## Paraphrase
 The paraphrase script `paraphrase.py` offers a CLI interface to specify various paraphrasing parameters.
-By default it uses gpt-4o (groq is avaliable as alternative).
+By default it uses gpt-4o (groq cloud is also available).

 Below is its CLI interface:
 ```
-usage: paraphrase [-h] -c CONSTRAINTS [-l LABEL] [-o OUTPUT] [-d] [-g] [--by-sentence] [-s {italian,english,russian}] input
+usage: paraphrase [-h] -c CONSTRAINTS [-l LABEL] [-o OUTPUT] [-d] [-g] [--by-sentence] [-s {italian,english,russian}]
+                  [-r RETRIES]
+                  input

-Given a set of texts as input, performs text transformations to make the input text conform to given linguistics constraints.
+Given a set of texts as input, performs text transformations to make the input text conform to given linguistic constraints.

 positional arguments:
   input                 a TSV file containing the texts to paraphrase